TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 - **"1 minute to finish the whole process"**
 - "split only what I and peopl e really need"

-It often happens we merge fix or feature to monorepo and we want to try it before rushing to tagging a stable release.
-We want to do it as soon as possible, without manually triggering Travis to do it.
-Also, we don't want Travis to waste energy on pull-requests that are not merged to master.
+It often happens **we merge fix or feature to monorepo and we want to try it** before rushing to tagging a stable release.
+We want to do it **as soon as possible**, **without manually triggering Travis** to do it.
+Also, we **don't want Travis to waste energy on pull-requests** that are not merged to master.
 That would only slow the whole CI process down and frustrate contributors and maintainer.

-So how would `.travis.yml` would look like?
+Saying that, how would `.travis.yml` would look like?

 ```yaml
 language: php